box/developer.box.com/guides/applications/custom-apps/index.md

   custom application.

-- A file upload feature in an application that allows an end user to submit and upload files from within a custom-built application to Box that initiates a business process with the Box Web app.
+- A file upload feature in an application that allows an end user to submit and upload files from within a custom-built application to Box.
+These uploads then initiate a business process with the Box Web app.

   An example of this is a candidate submitting a PDF of a resume to a recruiting portal then can then be routed to an appropriate employee for